RyanT5/prosper-website/content/senior-analyst-programme.md

     </div>
     <div class="accordion-item-body">
       <div class="accordion-item-body-content">
-        For Semester 1 applications are open for a month up until the first week of classes of the University of Edinburgh.
-For Semester 2, applications are open over the winter holidays and close during the first week of classes.
-Keep an eye on our social media and subscribe to our mailing list to receive updates about the recruitment process!
+        Dates usually vary year to year.
+Keep an eye on our social media and subscribe to our mailing list to receive updates about the recruitment process, everything is communicated through there!
       </div>
     </div>
   </div>